Inspired by the Day of the Climate Professional (DCP). Written by Fernanda Matsuoka

 LESSON #2: It is crucial to make a shift to change our food systems, by drastically reduce our meat and diary consumption and moving towards a plant-based diet.
 This is possible through technology, entrepreneurship and innovation in agriculture.
 Read more about this in our panel about Food and climate HERE.

-LESSON #4: Limiting climate change requires a major change of mindset to allocate our capital to develop and produce a different way of living on this planet and avoid the adverse effects of climate change through a holistic view.
+LESSON #4: Limiting the externalities of climate change requires a major change of mindset to allocate our capital to develop and produce a different way of living on this planet and avoid the adverse effects of climate change through a holistic view.
 Read more about our panel about Financing the climate transition HERE.

 LESSON #8: We need to take a holistic approach to mitigate and adapt to the adverse effects of climate change, not only through the inclusion of all sectors (e.g. infrastructure, health, energy, social), but also by including all actors (government, private sector, scientific community and civil society).
 Learn more about our panel about professionals in international organizations HERE.